 - Lay Ministries Enabler: Elizabeth Harper has responsibility for Reader training and continuing ministerial development and is spokesperson for Reader ministry in the Diocesan Office.
 Leonie Jones is Lay Ministries Administrator.

 - Diocesan Reader Council: The Reader Council looks after Diocesan Reader gatherings.
-Anne Sear is Secretary.
-Richard Brown is Treasurer and Chris Stocks processes the Reader Returns.
+Anne Sear is Secretary and Chris Stocks processes the Reader Returns.

 Alternate years the Readers Council organises a retreat for Readers in the diocese.
 We have booked Ammerdown for Monday 29 June – Wednesday 1st July 2020 and are currently planning the time.
-More details will appear here when we have them, but mark the dates.
+Booking and details of the day of the day are now available.
 Also watch out for more info in your Reader Update.